-9-12 Financial Math and Financial Literacy are two standalone courses offered at each of the High Schools as well as Financial Management which is a CTE Pathway consisting of four financial based courses.
-SMCPS also offers students the opportunity to be a part of the Academy of Finance housed at Chopticon High School which also is a CTE Pathway.
+9-12 Financial Math and Financial Literacy are two standalone courses offered at each of the High Schools.
+SMCPS also offers students the opportunity to be a part of the Academy of Finance housed at Chopticon High School which is a CTE Pathway.
 The Academy offers unique courses in financial services to give students extraordinary knowledge and skills, as well as career exploration in numerous financial pathways.
 The curriculum includes dedicated classes founded upon the application of content, integrated technologies, and extracurricular programs.
 Admission to the program is through an application process based on students' past academic performance.
 In addition to those opportunities, instructional activities across grades 9-12 in Foundations of Technology and Foundations of Computer Science have embedded a financial component into the courses through the EverFi financial platform.
 Further, additional classes such as Government (required for all students) embed units in financial literacy aligning to financial standards and the MCCRS for Social Studies respectively.
+All students in grades 9th - 12th now participate in Naviance lessons and platform exploration.
+This program embeds financial literacy concepts and skills.

-Evidence: In regards to ninth grade through twelfth grade, instructional walkthroughs, observations, formative assessments, and other classroom artifacts are used as sources on whether students are acquiring the necessary financial literacy knowledge and skills including EverFi's pre- and post-assessments.
+Evidence: In regard to ninth grade through twelfth grade, instructional walkthroughs, observations, formative assessments, and other classroom artifacts are used as sources on whether students are acquiring the necessary financial literacy knowledge and skills including EverFi's pre- and post-assessments.